 Communication should be a vital component of any return-to-work program.
 There should be solid communication between you, your injured employee, and healthcare providers about the employee's recovery.
 Supervisors should demonstrate their concern by keeping in touch with an injured employee.
 The goal is to get an injured employee back to work and feeling positive about their recovery.
 It's important to keep in mind that recovery periods vary; returning an injured employee too soon might undermine their recovery.

 Design alternative work to fit recovering workers' circumstances.
 Modify an existing job, reduce the hours of an existing job, or combine tasks from several jobs.
 Alternative work can be full- or part-time, but should only last until the injured worker is released to the original job.

-Tell other employees about the return to work process as part of their regular training.
+Tell other employees about the return-to-work process as part of their regular training.
 Coach workers who are going to be working with a recovering employee.
-Let them know what the recovering workers duties are, how long the assignment will last, and how they are expected to help the recovering worker.
+Let them know what the recovering worker's duties are, how long the assignment will last, and how they are expected to help the recovering worker.

 It is also important to recognize workers who perform the duties of recovering workers who are unable to work.
 Make sure supervisors support those employees.
 Even if temporary employees are brought in, the permanent staff will still be making an extra effort.

-Volunteer Return to Work Program
+Volunteer Return-to-Work Program

 Often employers want to offer modified duty but do not have appropriate positions available.
 For this reason, WCF Insurance has partnered with various charitable organizations to offer a return-to-work plan that provides modified duty for injured employees.
 This plan can lower claims costs, decrease workers’ compensation insurance costs, and increase morale.
 For more information on referring an injured employee to this program, email David Lancaster or call (385) 351-8933.